 BEN BALDWIN (person): Seahawks fan and NFL analytics leader who is a frequent Third Pelton Brother.
 Co-developer of nflfastR program and creator of RBSDM.com.
 Contributor to The Athletic Seattle.
 Not actually our brother, despite occasionally shocking similarity in our backgrounds.
 Also not his real name (gasp!)

 BETS (noun): Wagers struck on the Peltoncast between Kevin and Tristan.
-Actual value uncertain:
+Actual value uncertain (winner in italics):

 – DK Metcalf will average enough yards per game in 2022 (58.9) for a 1,000-yard full season (Kevin yes, Tristan no)